aljoxo/Arisen/Documentation/Graphics Documentation.md

 ## Preamble

-#### The Graphical Baseline used by Apotheosis is based on [Ascensio](https://github.com/Curly0208/Ascensio) by Curly.
+#### The Graphical Baseline used by Arisen is based on [Ascensio](https://github.com/Curly0208/Ascensio) by Curly.
 I also stole this documentation from him :).
 ## Graphical Baseline

-#### A combination of mods have been used for Apotheosis graphical baseline for maximum quality (or because Curly chose them and I did not change them).
+#### A combination of mods have been used for Arisen's graphical baseline for maximum quality (or because Curly chose them and I did not change them).

 #### These include:
 - [Static Mesh Improvement Mod - SMIM](https://www.nexusmods.com/skyrimspecialedition/mods/659) Obviously